mawrkus/pull-request-review-guide/README.md

 #### Give positive feedback / Be grateful

-Whether you learn something thanks to one of your peers comment or you are invited to a review that fixes an issue no one wanted to fix, or just to congratulate the good work, just say: "thank you!".
+Whether you've just learned something thanks to one of your peers comment or you've just read an elegant line of code, or just to congratulate the good work, say: "thank you!".

 It makes a huge difference to receive positive feedback!